Is Peaks Social Club the Next Big Thing in the Dallas Poker Scene?

 Peaks Social Poker Texas

 Competing against the big dogs of poker in Texas such as Texas Card House isn't easy for any card room.
-But there's a brand-new spot — Peaks Dallas Social Club — that is worth the visit.
+But there's a brand-new spot (formerly — Peaks Dallas Social Club (previously run by different ownership as Poker House Dallas) — that is worth the visit.

-Local poker players Kim Fortini (Stone) and her husband Hayden Fortini opened the new room at 1231 Wycliff Suite 100, a short drive from downtown Dallas, about two months ago.
-PokerNews stopped by the poker club earlier this month to meet with the owners to check it out, and we came away with the impression that there's potential for growth.
+Local poker players Kim Fortini (Stone) and her husband Hayden Fortini took over ownership of the room at 1231 Wycliff Suite 100, a short drive from downtown Dallas, about two months ago.
+PokerNews stopped by the poker club earlier this month to meet with the new owners to check it out, and we came away with the impression that there's potential for growth.

 What is Peaks All About?